 Whether you’re a biologist looking to optimise your protocols and pick up some electronics knowledge; an engineer looking to apply your skills and gain experience of practical biology or you’re just curious and interested to participate, we’re keen to hear from you.

 Participants will receive a Biomaker Toolkit and a discretionary budget for additional sensors, components, consumables and 3D-printing worth up to £1000.
-All teams will exhibit their device at a Biomaker Fayre in late October.
+All teams will exhibit their device at a Biomaker Fayre on 27 October 2018.
 Up to 50 grants will be awarded.

 Applicants and teams:

-- Primary applicants should be students or staff at the University of Cambridge, John Innes Centre the Earlham Institute, or a participating institute (please contact email@example.com if you are unsure if your institute is included).
-External team members are welcome.
+- Primary applicants should be students or staff at the University of Cambridge, John Innes Centre the Earlham Institute, though external team members are welcome and encouraged.

 - Teams can be any size, including individuals if all other eligibility criteria are met.